Riverhead, Kent: Governance

 There is one representative on Kent County Council grouped under Sevenoaks Central, conservative John London first elected in 1997.
 There are two representatives on Sevenoaks District Council :

 There is also a parish council with nine members.

 Nearest settlements

 Public transport

-Riverhead is close to Sevenoaks railway station, only 1/2 mile from the village centre and is served by four main bus routes during weekdays (8, 401, 402, 452), all linking the village with Sevenoaks town and station, with about six buses an hour during the day.
-Buses from Riverhead also connect the village to St Johns Hill, Sevenoaks (8) (452), Oak Lane, Kippington (8), Seal and Kemsing (452), Hildenborough(402), Tonbridge for Pembury Hospital (402), Tunbridge Wells (402), Farnborough Princess Royal Hospital (402), Bromley (402), and Westerham (401).
-There are currently limited services from Riverhead to Otford.
+Riverhead is close to Sevenoaks railway station, only 1/2 mile from the village centre and is served by three main bus routes during weekdays (1, 3, 8), all linking the village with Sevenoaks town and station, with about one bus an hour during the day.
+Buses from Riverhead also connect the village to Westerham (1), Brasted (1), Dunton Green (3), Polhill (3), Orpington (3), St Johns Hill, Sevenoaks (8) and Oak Lane, Kippington.
+(8).
+There are currently limited services from Riverhead to Otford, with only the school bus 402A linking the two.
+Many more villages can be accessed by weekday school buses, such as the 531 (Kemsing), 402W (Westerham), 402B (direct to Tunbridge Wells), 402A (Greatness and Otford) and 403 (Dunton Green).
 The Go Coach 401 bus is the only service in the village operating on Sundays and Bank Holidays; this runs between Westerham, Sevenoaks, and Tonbridge.
-Main bus services are provided by Arriva Kent & Sussex and Go Coach.
+Main bus services are provided by Go Coach.